Top 5 MCP Gateways for Regulated Industries in 2026

 The work that turns "we connected MCP servers" into "we passed our SOC 2 audit" happens at the gateway layer.
 Start Bifrost locally:

-- Per-tool access control with audit attribution.
-A virtual key issued to the claims-processing team can call the EHR-lookup MCP server but not the payment-execution one; a virtual key issued to a different team has the opposite policy.
-Every call is attributed to the issuing key in the audit log, which means questions like "who triggered this tool against this PHI record" have an answer that auditors can read directly.
-The provider status feed shows where this matters most for incident response.
+• Per-tool access control with audit attribution.
+A virtual key issued to the claims-processing team can call the EHR-lookup server but not the payment-execution one, while a different team's key carries the opposite policy.
+Every call is attributed to its issuing key in the audit log, so questions like "who triggered this tool against this PHI record" have an answer auditors can read directly.

-- OAuth 2.1 at the gateway, not at the MCP server.
-The June 2025 MCP spec update made OAuth 2.1 the production-grade default, and regulated industries treat it as table stakes.
-Each individual MCP server doesn't need to handle SSO directly — Bifrost sits between the client and the identity provider, handling token issuance, refresh, and propagation downstream.
-The Claude Code integration shows the auth flow for one common client.
+• OAuth at the gateway, not at each MCP server.
+The MCP authorization specification adopts OAuth as its production baseline, and regulated teams treat gateway-level OAuth as table stakes.
+Bifrost sits between the client and the identity provider, handling token issuance, refresh, and propagation downstream for clients such as Claude Code.

-- Self-hosting for data-sovereignty requirements.
-Healthcare and financial services teams typically can't route requests through a third-party SaaS gateway.
-Bifrost runs entirely within the customer's infrastructure — the gateway, the audit logs, and the configuration database all stay inside the same trust boundary as the MCP servers themselves.
-No request data leaves the environment.
+• Self-hosting for data sovereignty.
+Healthcare and financial-services teams typically cannot route requests through a third-party SaaS gateway.
+The gateway, the audit logs, and the configuration database all stay inside the same trust boundary as the MCP servers, so no request data leaves the environment.
+The Bifrost Enterprise page details air-gapped, VPC, and on-prem deployment paths.

 2. Lasso Security